ZarnackGroup/RepliCNN_paper/supplementary_figure_3/README.md

-There is no code associated to supplementary figure 3.
+Code to reproduce supplementary figure 3.